Industrial Steam Trap Survey Services — Stop Energy Waste Before It Costs You Thousands

 What is the typical failure rate found in a steam trap survey?

-Industry data consistently shows 15–25% of steam traps in an untested facility are in some state of failure.
-In facilities that have never had a formal survey, we commonly find failure rates of 20–30%.
+Industry data consistently shows 10–20% of steam traps in an untested facility are in some state of failure.
+In facilities that have not had a recent survey, we commonly find failure rates of 20–30%.
 Even a single large failed trap can justify the entire cost of a survey.

 Ready to Find Out What Your Failed Steam Traps Are Costing You?

-Newton Industrial Solutions provides expert steam trap surveys across South Carolina, North Carolina, and Georgia.
+Newton Industrial Solutions provides expert steam trap surveys across South Carolina, North Carolina, Georgia and Tennessee.
 Our team has experience in food & beverage, pharmaceutical, pulp & paper, manufacturing, and chemical industries.

 Call us: 1-864-432-3510